wschreyer/hepak-tools/README.md

 ## UCN-source model

-Provides a model of the He3 fridge for the new UCN source at TRIUMF.
+UCNsource.py provides a model of the He3 fridge for the new UCN source at TRIUMF.
 It does a scan of all experimental parameters and plots the resulting temperatures and flows in the fridge.
 Requires SciPy to solve the model equations and matplotlib to plot the results.

 ### Supplemental data

-The folder HEXdata contains He3 boiling curves from [Maeda, et al; Cryogenics 40 (2000) 713-719)](https://doi.org/10.1016/S0011-2275(01)00002-9) and [Tanaka and Kodama; Cryogenics 29 (1989) 203](https://doi.org/10.1016/0011-2275(89)90085-4).
+The folder HEXdata contains He3 boiling curves from [Maeda, et al; Cryogenics 40 (2000) 713-719](https://doi.org/10.1016/S0011-2275(01)00002-9) and [Tanaka and Kodama; Cryogenics 29 (1989) 203-205](https://doi.org/10.1016/0011-2275(89)90085-4).
 This data is interpolated to model He3 boiling in the UCN fridge.

 It also contains results of simulations of several heat exchangers in the fridge provided by [T. Okamura](https://kds.kek.jp/indico/event/31409/contributions/117125/attachments/91366/108628/report_TOkamura_KEK_20190624.pdf) for reference.

 ## Model of counter-flow heat exchanger HEX7

-Provides a model for a tube-in-tube counter-flow heat exchanger, similar to 'HEX7' in the fridge for the new UCN source at TRIUMF.
+HEX7.py provides a model for a tube-in-tube counter-flow heat exchanger, similar to 'HEX7' in the fridge for the new UCN source at TRIUMF.
 It also includes an extension to a tube-in-tube-in-tube heat exchanger that can be used for a liquid-nitrogen-bath-cooled gas purifier.
 It cools the incoming flow to liquid nitrogen temperature using the return flow and the evaporated liquid nitrogen.

 Requires SciPy to numerically solve the boundary-value problem and matplotlib to plot the results.
 Also uses [CoolProp](http://www.coolprop.org/) to calculate nitrogen-gas properties and, optionally, as an interface to helium-gas properties faster than the HEPAK Excel Add-In.